Meet Our Team

 Glynn Young, Editor and Twitter-Party-Cool-Poem-Weaver, Tweetspeak Poetry

-I live in St. Louis where I’m the team lead for Online Strategy & Communications for a Fortune 500 company.
+I live in St. Louis where I recently retired as the team leader for Online Strategy & Communications for a Fortune 500 company.
 I write poetry, short stories and fiction, and I love to bike.
-You can find me at The High Calling as a Contributing Editor and at my blog Faith, Fiction, Friends or follow me on Twitter @gyoung9751.
+You can find me at my blog Faith, Fiction, Friends or follow me on Twitter @gyoung9751

 • • •

-We also need to thank Eric Swalberg and Bradley J. Moore, for being so fun and bantering on Twitter.
+We also need to thank Eric Swalberg and Jim Wood for being so fun and bantering on Twitter.
 That led to our very first Twitter poetry party, which led to this site, which led to an award-winning small press, which led to a Daily called Every Day Poems.
 And Rod Karmenzind, who graciously lent his art (the header) right from the beginning, not knowing it would someday go this far.

 • • •